Popular words in English. A list of basic English words for live communication. Greetings and farewells

 The most necessary words in English to learn: reviews

-Allah: “I studied English well at school, I even had excellent grades.
-But ten years have passed and all the basic skills of speaking and writing have disappeared.
-How I needed knowledge of English when I applied for a job in a travel agency!
-I remember that at first I was upset that I did not correspond to the position, and then I decided - I would go to the courses!
-I studied for almost six months in a private institution.
-Gave away a lot of money.
-And if I had taken care of it earlier, I wouldn’t have to pay teachers!”
+Alla: “I studied English well at school, I even had excellent grades.
+But ten years passed and all the basic skills of speaking and writing disappeared.
+How I needed knowledge of English when I went to work at a travel agency!
+I remember at first I was upset that I didn’t fit the position, and then I decided - I’ll go to courses!
+I studied for almost six months at a private institution.
+I gave away a lot of money.
+And if I had taken care of it earlier, I wouldn’t have had to pay the teachers!”

 Natalia: “Learning English is extremely interesting!
-Believe it or not, I'm 40 years old and I'm still discovering new words!
-It's so nice when I hear some song in English and understand its meaning!
-Thanks for the article, I'll definitely get myself a summary!
+Believe it or not, I’m already 40 years old and I’m still discovering new words!
+It’s so nice when I hear a song in English and understand its meaning!
+Thank you for the article, I’ll definitely take notes!”

-Alexander: “Basic words in English are as necessary for a person as the ability to write and read.
-Now every second person travels the world and discovers the expanses of foreign countries.
-Knowing English, you can not be afraid to get lost in a foreign country or at an airport.
-In addition, the names of many products in the store and medicines in the pharmacy have English words.
-So learn friends
+Alexander: “A person needs basic words in English just like the ability to write and read.
+Now every second person travels around the world and discovers the expanses of foreign countries.
+Knowing English, you don’t have to worry about getting lost in a foreign country or at an airport.
+In addition, many products in the store and medicines in the pharmacy have English words in their names.
+So learn, friends"